mpuerta004/GnossDeustoOnto/README.md

 ## Documentation
 The ROH network of ontologies is divided into 3 main parts.
 * The generic ontology, named ROH, contains the most important entities and properties to model information in the academic domain.
 It contains the most important part of the network of ontologies.
-It covers the academic domain, being agnostic to the country or the research organization whose information wants to be modelled with.
+It covers the academic domain, being agnostic to the country or the research organization whose information wants to be modelled with it.
 * ROHES is a specialization of ROH for the Spanish science and research domain.
 It includes some additional entities which are only used in the Spanish science and research domain, e.g. rohes:Sexenio or rohes:ProfesorTitularDeEscuelaUniversitaria.
 * Finally, ROHUM is a specialization to cater with the special modelling needs of University of Murcia.
 More concretely, a wide range of entities to support the accounting system and be able to model expense types are included, e.g. rohum:ArrendamientosYCanones or rohum:InversionNueva.